lin1328/ruri/doc/USAGE.md

 ## Arguments

 By default, ruri containers should be run with `sudo` for root privileges.
-However, in recent versions, you can also run ruri as a common user—there's no need to use the `-r` (rootless) option anymore.
+However, in recent versions, you can also run ruri as a non-privileged user—there's no need to use the `-r` (rootless) option anymore.
-ruri will automatically detect whether it is running as root or as a common user.
+ruri will automatically detect whether it is running as root or as a non-privileged user.

 ---